 Fantech RVF Exterior Fans

 The RVF models are exhaust-air fans for installation on external walls.
 The unit consists of an impeller with backward-curved blades and a casing in galvanized sheet steel with a white powder-paint coating.
 When installed on an exterior wall, all ambient noise is kept outside.
+The EC-motor version provides the highest energy efficiency, can be speed controlled via a 0-10Vdc signal, and also includes a pre-wired speed control potentiometer.

 - Galvanized steel housing features powder-coat finish